ShopGoodwill

 Problem Space

 Our target users were first-time secondhand buyers aged 18–29, already fluent in Depop, Poshmark, and eBay patterns.
 Two structural issues on ShopGoodwill prevented users from browsing efficiently and saving reliably.
 The 200+ product categories sat in a flat vertical list with no hierarchy, so users had to already know where something was categorized to find it.
 Search often failed to return results because of exact-match spelling, which left the flat list as the only fallback.
-Separately, the Favorites heart icon and Favorites tab weren't placed where users look because these interactions failed to match user mental models of e-commerce platforms.
+Separately, the Favorites heart icon and Favorites tab weren't where users expected them — they didn't match the mental models users carry from other e-commerce platforms.

 My Role & Constraints